 - 1 (15-ounce) can pumpkin purée (not pumpkin pie filling)

 - 1 teaspoon vanilla extract

 - 1 teaspoon baking soda

 - 2 teaspoons ground cinnamon

-Bake for 12 minutes until puffed and lightly browned around the edges.
+- Bake for 12-15 minutes, or until puffed and lightly browned around the edges.
 Allow cookies to slightly cool before serving.

 © Everyday Easy Eats.
 All photos and content are copyright protected.
 Please do not use any of my recipes, text or images without prior permission.